Choosing Business Intelligence Platforms

-Business intelligence platforms enable people to import, clean and analyse data from databases, emails, videos, survey responses and more.
+Business intelligence (BI) platforms enable people to import, clean and analyse data from databases, emails, videos, survey responses and more.
 These data analyses provide mobile, desktop and real-time business intelligence so decision makers can act on insights to improve their organisation.
 BI platforms allow users to customise dashboards, create stunning data visualisations, build scorecards and compare them to key performance indicators (KPIs).

 Why organisations need BI platforms

 To succeed in the fast-moving world of business, today’s organisations must be data-driven and promote a data-driven culture.
-To do so, leaders need a modern business intelligence platform that helps everyone see and understand their data.
+To do so, leaders need modern business intelligence platforms that helps everyone see and understand their data.
 Business intelligence platforms are more than business analytics software packages.
 They support your organisation’s BI strategy by making it easier to access and analyse your data.
 Simple analytics platforms import, clean, analyse and forecast data – but business intelligence platforms are more robust and dynamic, and can adapt as you grow your BI strategy.

 - Visualise supply changes over time

 - Forecast sales and profits

 - Automate reporting